niklaskorz/diesl/README.md

 # Load a value from column "firstName" and store in "name"
 db.students.name = db.students.firstName
 # Concat two columns with a space inbetween and store in name
-db.students.name = db.students.firstName & " " & db.students.lastName
+db.students.name = db.students.firstName & " " & db.students.secondName
 # Trim whitespace character on left and right of name column
 db.students.name = db.students.name.trim() # or .trim(both)
 # Trim whitespace character on left of name column